BYOD & Educational Apps

 Bring Your Own Device (BYOD) is a cost-effective alternative; recognising that many students already own devices that are superior and more up-to-date than those available in schools.

 This program is running in many schools across NSW, Australia and worldwide and is a component of Future Focused Learning.

-At Bundanoon Public School students in Years 3-6 are encouraged to bring their own technology to school to assist with their classroom learning experiences.
+At Bundanoon Public School students in Years 3-6 are encouraged to bring their own devices to school to assist with their classroom learning experiences.

-It is essential that parents and students understand the following two key points to this program:
+It is important that parents and students understand the following two key points to this program:

-1. A computer device will not be mandatory for all students at Bundanoon Public School, it is a tool for students and teachers to utilise to assist with learning.
+- A computer device will not be mandatory for all students at Bundanoon Public School, it is a tool for students and teachers to assist with learning.

 BYOD provides an effective process that allows schools and the DoE to efficiently incorporate devices into our digital learning environment while securing and protecting school and DoE infrastructure and data.